Baastrup’s Disease

 To prevent Baastrup’s Disease, it’s essential to adopt certain prevention strategies and follow-up care.
 Maintaining a healthy weight is crucial as excess weight can put additional stress on the spine.
 Regular exercise that focuses on strengthening the core muscles can also help in preventing this condition.

 It is important to maintain good posture while sitting and standing to avoid excessive strain on the spine.
-Engaging in activities that promote flexibility, such as yoga or stretching exercises, can also be beneficial.
+Engaging in activities that promote flexibility, such as stretching exercises, can also be beneficial.

 Regular follow-up care is necessary for individuals who have been diagnosed with Baastrup’s Disease.
 This may include periodic visits to a healthcare professional or physical therapist to monitor the progress of the condition and receive appropriate treatment if needed.